 I know, you’re trying to run a business.
 You have to focus you time on building, fixing, and delivering your product.
 To do that, you have developed systems to help your business run smoothly.
-But do you have systems for your marketing?
+But do you have systems for your marketing, specifically content marketing?

 A marketing system transforms a series of unrelated activities into a process that is repeatable and easier to measure and manage.
 One way to begin building your system is to start thinking like a publisher.
 A magazine publisher doesn’t wake up on Monday morning and decide this month, the magazine is going to feature articles about fish.
 Successful magazines plan out the entire year–you should too.